-9. Moving Expenses
+8. Moving Expenses

-Moving expense reimbursements to an employee made under a non-accountable plan require balance adjustments to report them as additional W-2 Federal and State wages, and wages subject to Social Security (OASDI) and/or Medicare (if applicable).
+Moving expense reimbursements to an employee made under a non-accountable plan require EADJs to report them as additional W-2 Federal and State wages, and wages subject to Social Security (OASDI) and/or Medicare (if applicable).

-Qualified (deductible) moving expense reimbursements paid directly to the employee are not reportable W-2 compensation, but districts must report the reimbursement amount for inclusion in W-2 Box 12, Code P. Do this by adjusting HRS current-year element 5594 or prior-year element 5595.
+Qualified (deductible) moving expense reimbursements paid directly to the employee are not reportable W-2 compensation, but districts must report the reimbursement amount for inclusion in W-2 Box 12, Code P.